AndreyNautilus/learn-k8s/k8s-manifests/cluster-setup/metrics-server/README.md

 https://github.com/kubernetes-sigs/metrics-server

-We can't use [helm chart](https://artifacthub.io/packages/helm/metrics-server/metrics-server) for installing into Docker Desktop, because metrics-server requries a signed TLS certificate, which we don't have yet.
+We can't use [helm chart](https://artifacthub.io/packages/helm/metrics-server/metrics-server) for installing into Docker Desktop, because metrics-server requires a signed TLS certificate, which we don't have yet.
 Helm chart doesn't provide a config option to bypass this requirement.

 We have to download k8s manifest file from a [GitHub release](https://github.com/kubernetes-sigs/metrics-server/releases), patch it:

 ```diff
 diff --git a/k8s-manifests/metrics-server/components-v0.7.2.yaml b/k8s-manifests/metrics-server/components-v0.7.2.yaml
 index 91c2dc8..60082c1 100644